Mammoth Media launches CatchUp, an app that summarizes the latest news and trending content – TechCrunch

 Vatere told me that the topics are chosen based on what’s trending, either in Mammoth’s apps or more broadly in social media.

-For example, when I opened CatchUp morning, I watched a video laying out the basic info around the big topic one everyone’s mind — the coronavirus pandemic.
+For example, when I opened CatchUp this morning, I watched a video laying out the basic info around the big topic one everyone’s mind: the coronavirus pandemic.
 Then I moved onto something lighter, a video breaking down the different streaming services available now.

 It sounds like the CatchUp team is moving quickly.
 Vatere said they should be responsive to trends, creating new videos in just a day or two.
 At the same time, he said the app should offer a mix of news-y videos that will eventually disappear (“too much content kills retention in the app”) alongside more evergreen content.